goauthentik/authentik/website/integrations/services/wazuh/index.md

 ### Step 10 - final step - opensearch_dashboards.yml

-The last step is to adapt the `/etc/wazuh-dashboard/opensearch_dashboards.yml` and add three lines to the bottom of the file:
+The last step is to modify `/etc/wazuh-dashboard/opensearch_dashboards.yml` and add three lines to the bottom of the file:

 ```yml
 opensearch_security.auth.type: "saml"